Abdalla1297/GCP-task/README.md

 ### After vm cereation
  ## U must pass the yaml files to it
   # U can use this code
-  * $ gcloud compute scp --recurse hame/username/gcp-test1/kube_files/ private-vm-instance:~  --zone"us-east4-b"   --tunnel-through-iap
+  * $ gcloud compute scp --recurse hame/username/gcp-test1/kube_files/ private-vm:~  --zone"us-east4-b"   --tunnel-through-iap
   # --recurse after it the path of your yaml file
   # And after the space is the destination and it the vm name and : the path on it
   # --zone the zone that your vm on it